Flag Football Rules

 • If you spike to stop the clock on a gender play, you lose the down and stop the clock, but it remains a gender play

-Defense Coverage for a Forced Gender Play.
 On a forced gender play, the male defensive team must stand on the opposite side of the field from the female players, and the men cannot line up any further than 10 yards from the line of scrimmage, with the exception being the pass rusher.
-The pass rusher may shadow the quarterback and can still blitz after the 3 second count.
+The pass rusher may shadow the quarterback and can blitz after the 3 second count.
 Male defensive players can only leave the 10 yard area after the ball has left the quarterback's hand or the quarterback has been blitzed and crossed over the line of scrimmage.
 Interceptions by a man cannot occur unless the woman has touched the ball first.
-Men may not cover women on a forced gender play.
-Defenders may not deflect a pass at the line of scrimmage, only the rusher of the quarterback may knock the ball down at any time.
-If the offense plays more than 3 women on the field for a forced gender play and the defensive team cannot match the number of women, men may cover the additional women.
-If there are more defensive female players than offensive female players the defense may only outnumber the offense by one person.
+Men may not cover women on a forced gender play (see exception below).
+Non-rushing defenders may not deflect a pass, only the rusher of the quarterback may knock the ball down at any time

 Scoring